dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

 ```

 ## Conclusion
-This article has been very dense and it shows from the beginning how to read a Kafka Stream and use the powerful features provided from Spark: window and watermark.
-Apart from that it shows how to deserialize the json content and make multiple aggregations in the same window.
+This article has been very fast paced but it shows how to include multiple aggregations in the same window, how to read a Kafka Stream and make use of the powerful features provided from Spark: window and watermark.
+Apart from that, it shows how to deserialize JSON content and make multiple aggregations in the same window.

-My initial idea was to include as well examples that proof how the different output modes and watermark work, but as the lenght of the post exceeded my initial idea, i will talk about them in another article.
+My initial idea was to also include examples that prove how the different output modes and watermarks work, but as the length of the post exceded my initial idea, I will discuss them in another article.